amellalalex/weenyterm/docs/config/lua/config/custom_block_glyphs.md

 {{since('20210314-114017-04b7cedd')}}

-When set to `true` (the default), WezTerm will compute its own idea of what the glyphs in the following unicode ranges should be, instead of using glyphs resolved from a font.
+When set to `true` (the default), WeenyTerm will compute its own idea of what the glyphs in the following unicode ranges should be, instead of using glyphs resolved from a font.

 Ideally this option wouldn't exist, but it is present to work around a [hinting issue in freetype](https://gitlab.freedesktop.org/freetype/freetype/-/issues/761).